goduncan/Casper/README.md

+# My Casper

+# Changes

+* Removing Facebook from default.hbs
+* Adding linkedin including icon
+* Removed the Powered by ghost from default.hbs

 # Casper

 The default theme for [Ghost](http://github.com/tryghost/ghost/).
 This is the latest development version of Casper!
 If you're just looking to download the latest release, head over to the [releases](https://github.com/TryGhost/Casper/releases) page.